JamesDarby345/mais-202-coding-challenge-f2019/README.md

 # MAIS 202 Fall 2019 - Application Coding Challenge

-1.Download the repository
+1. Download the repository

-2.Use command line to cd into where you put the file 3.Run MLTryouts.py
+2. Use command line to cd into where you put the file

+3. Run MLTryouts.py

-4.The data will appear on the command line and the graph will appear on a pop-up tkinter window 5.(Optional)Marvel in the majesty of an adjustable tkinter window, a rare commodity
+4. The data will appear on the command line and the graph will appear on a pop-up tkinter window

+5. (Optional)Marvel in the majesty of an adjustable tkinter window, a rare commodity

 [Application](https://docs.google.com/forms/d/e/1FAIpQLSffJrPvMK_wT8g6ALzwEr4jQAn4Sm6a-ZAY8oHmD6_5XFKmCA/viewform)